 Kate is a creative problem-solver who secures and protects the intellectual property rights of innovative companies and individuals, with a focus on domestic and international patent prosecution.
-She works with her clients to develop and manage patent portfolios and frequently provides opinions on the validity and enforceability of patents and freedom-to-operate issues.
+Clients rely on her extensive experience to help them develop and manage patent portfolios and provide opinions on the validity and enforceability of patents and freedom-to-operate issues.
 Drawing on her broad, hands-on knowledge of patent prosecution in the areas of medical device, mechanical, biotech, and electrical technologies, as well as previous experience with IP litigation, trademark, and copyright matters, she develops comprehensive IP strategies for clients across a range of industries.
 In addition to her legal experience, Kate has a strong technical background, including a degree in biomechanical engineering from Stanford University.

 Kate enjoys contributing to the innovation process and prides herself on being open and candid about what patent law can and cannot do for a business.
 When a company or individual contacts her seeking IP protection for an idea, she makes an honest assessment of how she can provide the most value, including working with the inventor to determine whether or not a patent application is warranted at that stage of development.
 When a product or method merits protection, Kate develops comprehensive strategies that often include creative design-arounds to avoid infringing on issued patents and a thorough competitive analysis to identify go-to-market challenges and opportunities.
 She also identifies how a company can leverage its copyrights, trademarks, and other IP assets to further support business objectives.